Friedjof/AutomaticChickenFeeder/README.md

-# Chicken Feeder Automaton
+# Automatic chicken feeder

 ## Overview
-The Chicken Feeder Automaton is a project developed to automate the feeding of chickens.
+The automatic chicken feeder is a project developed to automate the feeding of chickens.
 This system is designed to increase efficiency in poultry farming, optimize feeding, and reduce the daily maintenance effort for poultry care.

 ![Feeder](images/screenshot_desktop.png)